 Dry mouth can be caused by a medical condition called Sjögren’s syndrome.
 Sjögren’s is an autoimmune disorder in which white blood cells called lymphocytes attack the body’s tear and salivary glands.
 This leads to dry eyes and dry mouth, the most common symptoms of Sjögren’s syndrome.
-Dry mouth also occurs in patients with diabetes and HIV/AIDS.

 Smoking Can Make It Worse